 - Limited in terms of genre.
 If you’re buying a Jackson, you want to play rock or metal, and that’s about it.

-Top model for beginners: Jackson Dinky Arch Top JS32Q DKA
+Top model for Newbies: Jackson Dinky Arch Top JS32Q DKA

 Don’t let the “arch top” description fool you.
 This solidbody electric is designed for rocking out and, for the price, it does a darn good job.

-Whether you’re a beginner or looking for a guitar that delivers a bang for your buck, the Jackson Dinky is the way to go.
+Whether you’re a newbie or looking for a guitar that delivers a bang for your buck, the Jackson Dinky is the way to go.
+Check out our thoughts on this axe in our Jackson guitars review article.

 Top model for experienced players: Jackson Pro Series Soloist SL2M